-In this paper, we tackle the problem of spatiotemporal forecasting of COVID-19 and similar infectious disease at a spatially granular level.
+In this paper, we tackle the problem of spatiotemporal forecasting of COVID-19 at a spatially granular level.
 We observed that incorporating human mobility network structure and mobility flow information as a covariate feature could empower modern deep learning-based techniques and improve both forecasting accuracy and uncertainty estimation over a long period of time.
 The proposed ARM3Dnet framework creates a global model based on multiple related time series data and models the complex spatiotemporal dependency among multiple nodes in the human mobility network.
-Structural information like population diffusion and within county people mobility generates calibrated forecasts with high accuracy when modeled over a vast geographical region involving multiple counties.
+In future research, we also want to capture the higher order interactions between static features like socio-economic features and dynamic mobility features and understand its correlation to the disease spread at granular levels.

-In future, we would like to address the skewed nature of real world data using more robust data distribution likelihoods.
-We also believe that there is further scope in experimenting with different forms of the GMMs like the Gaussian Processes to more accurately capture the multi-modal nature of real-world data and our model can be leveraged for different datasets in the context of spatiotemporal forecasting.
+Future avenues of research may involve using the proposed framework to forecast the spread of other infectious diseases and similar spatiotemporal prediction tasks.
 Also, we believe that hyperparameter search and optimization [30], [31] of probabilistic disease forecasting models will help to improve the predictive performance, especially in case of the gaussian mixture to choose the optimum set of mixture components.